Quercus acutissima: Uses

-Sawtooth oak is widely planted in eastern North America and is naturalized in scattered locations; it is also occasionally planted in Europe but has not naturalised there.
+Sawtooth oak is widely planted in eastern North America and is naturalized in scattered locations; it is also occasionally planted in Europe but has not naturalized there.
 Most planting in North America was carried out for wildlife food provision, as the species tends to bear heavier crops of acorns than other native American oak species; however, the bitterness of the acorns makes it less suitable for this purpose, and sawtooth oak is becoming a problematic invasive species in some areas and states, such as Louisiana.
 Sawtooth oak trees also grow at a faster rate which helps it compete against native trees.
 The wood has many of the characteristics of other oaks, but is very prone to crack and split and hence is relegated to such uses as fencing.

-Charcoal made using this wood is used especially for the braisers for heating water for the Japanese tea ceremony.
+Charcoal made using this wood is used especially for the braziers for heating water for the Japanese tea ceremony.